 Could it be that Reynolds has portrayed Offy rather whimsically as a much younger child?
 Not impossible but not particularly plausible.
 A fifteen-year-old would not want to be infantilised in this way, and in any case there are two other possibilities.

-One is that the identity of the strawberry girl is lost for good, because she was one of the street children Reynolds regularly painted at his house in Leicester Fields, in which case even he may well have had no idea who she was.
-In the records he kept she would have appeared simply as a “girl” or a “child”.
-James Northcote, a pupil, remembered that his old master “was for ever painting from beggars”.
-He could tell them exactly what to do, and was therefore able to concentrate, whereas his grander sitters no doubt expected to be entertained.
+One is that the identity of the strawberry girl is lost for good because she was one of the street children Reynolds regularly painted at his house in Leicester Fields, in which case even he may well have had no idea who she was.
+In the records he kept she would have appeared simply as a ‘girl’ or a ‘child’.
+James Northcote, a pupil, remembered that his old master ‘was for ever painting from beggars’.
+Since he could tell them exactly what to do, he was able to concentrate, whereas his grander sitters no doubt expected to be entertained.

 Samuel was a wine merchant.
-Such at least was his occupation in 1781, some ten years after Sarah Margaret’s birth, when he is listed in Kelly’s London Directory.
+Such at least was his occupation in 1781, some ten years after Sarah Margaret’s birth, when he was listed in Kelly’s London Directory.
 He would then have been in his early forties.
 His wife, Sarah Robinson, was much the same age, and they lived at 5 Beaufort Buildings on the south side of the Strand.
 In the space of about twelve years they had nine children — three sons and six daughters — of whom Sarah Margaret was the oldest.
-Two of these children—John Samuel and Jane Jemima—died in infancy.
+Two of these children, John Samuel and Jane Jemima, died in infancy.

-Samuel must have enjoyed a fine reputation as a businessman, as a record survives of a delivery of wines to a Lord Walsingham in Norfolk.
+Samuel must have enjoyed a fine reputation as a businessman, for a record survives of a delivery of wines to a Lord Walsingham in Norfolk.
 But he was also — and importantly for our story — a man of artistic tastes.
 We know, for example, that Hogarth’s The Bench was in his possession for a time.
-Two of his wife’s siblings, Elisabeth and Mary, married artists, namely Henry Pars, a draughtsman who ran a drawing academy in the Strand, and Thomas Lindsay respectively.
+Two of his wife’s siblings were married to artists, Elisabeth to Henry Pars, a draughtsman who ran a drawing academy in the Strand, and Mary to Thomas Lindsay.

 Now The Bench is significant.
 Previously it had been owned by Sir George Hay, a prominent lawyer and politician, but also a bon viveur whose dealings with the wine merchant of Beaufort Buildings may have gone beyond a shared interest in art!
 The two men clearly enjoyed a degree of closeness, for Hay, who never married, was Sarah Margaret’s godfather.
 He was the eponym of her brother, George Hay Edwards, and he was sole executor of her father’s will.
 He was also afflicted with insanity, and one day in the autumn of 1778, when he was sixty-three years of age, he walked out into the Thames near his home in Battersea.
 Fifty passers-by saw him wade out into the water up to his chin, but by the time help arrived he had plunged his head under the surface, and drowned.